radrich/richarmstrong.net/pages/please-confirm.md

 # {{ page.title | widont }}
 ## {{ page.subtitle | widont }}

-We’ve sent you an email that contains a confrimation link.
+I’ve sent you an email that contains a confrimation link.
-Please tap on it to join the newsletter.
+Tap on it to join the newsletter.